 Mae Moore

-Mae Moore: The Introspective Voice of Canadian Folk-Pop
+Mae Moore: The Soulful Voice of Canadian Folk-Pop

 Early career

-Born in Vancouver, British Columbia, Mae Moore began her musical journey in the late 1970s, initially performing in folk clubs and developing her signature lyrical style.
-Her professional recording career launched with the 1985 album Oceanview Motel on the independent label Molly Music, establishing her as a thoughtful and promising new voice on the Canadian scene.
+Born in 1956 in Vancouver, Mae Moore began her musical journey in the late 1970s, initially performing in folk clubs.
+Her professional recording career launched in 1982 with the independent album Mae Moore, which showcased her developing songcraft and led to her signing with the Canadian independent label Network Records.

 Breakthrough